mkatherine/ENTS-node-firmware-cluster/proto/README.md

 ```

 ## Python package

+> See @subpage protobuf-python "Python Protobuf Bindings" for implementation details.

 The python bindings for the Soil Power Sensor messages are provided within a python package uploaded to PyPI.
 See [README.md](./python/README.md) in `python/` for details on usage.